-Filing Your Return
+Mailing Your Return

-Before you mail your return, make a copy of your return.
+If you are mailing your return, make a copy of your return before mailing.
 Also, make a copy of any schedules that you are sending in with your return.
 Keep the copies for your records.
 Be sure that you file the original and not a copy.